Vasily Filippenko: Crimes

 In 1967, in the Obvodny Canal area, Filippenko began attacking women in the evening.
 When investigating the crimes, it was suggested that the people the maniac chose as victims were women whom he saw parting with another man.

-The first crime was committed on the night of May 23–24, 1967.
+The first crime was committed on the night of 23–24 May 1967.
 The victim of the maniac was 19-year-old "Red Triangle" factory worker Nina Petukhova.
 While giving his testimony during the investigation, Filippenko stated: the future victim, after parting with the sailor accompanying her, decided to meet him herself while standing on the embankment of the Obvodny Canal; they reached the round-the-clock kindergarten located near the Canal and the women's hostel of the Red Triangle plant; during a conversation on the territory of the kindergarten, the girl reminded him of his ex-wife, and so he beat, raped and then strangled her.
-On the night of the murder, the on-duty kindergarten teachers heard the girl's screams, but thought they were unimportant.
+On the night of the murder, the on-duty kindergarten teachers heard the girl's screams but thought they were unimportant.
 Two hairs belonging to the killer were found in the girl's right hand.
 The rapist's sperm was also detected, by which his blood type was determined.

-The suspect became a merchant seaman named Sergei Sergeyev, with whom Petukhova had met on May 23.
+The suspect became a merchant seaman named Sergei Sergeyev, with whom Petukhova had met on 23 May.
 An hour after breaking up with the girl, he went back to his ship, which heightened the police's suspicions.
 When Sergeyev arrived on the ship, information came that the law enforcement officers were interested in him - he was then isolated and after returning to the port, he was transferred to the officers of the criminal investigation department and the prosecutor's office.
-But soon after, Sergeyev was released, as his blood type and hair samples did not coincide with thouse found at the murder scene; the kindergarten teachers on duty at night said that they had heard Petukhova's cries around midnight, and she had broken up with him an hour earlier, which was confirmed by the records in the ship's journal.
+But soon after, Sergeyev was released, as his blood type and hair samples did not coincide with those found at the murder scene; the kindergarten teachers on duty at night said that they had heard Petukhova's cries around midnight, and she had broken up with him an hour earlier, which was confirmed by the records in the ship's journal.
 During an interrogation, Sergeyev said that before parting with Petukhova, he saw a man in a hat and a raincoat on the bridge over the Obvodny Canal - it later turned out to be Filippenko.